james-310110/quant_playground/README.md

 ## Environment

 It is recommended that you run this repository in a conda environment.
-If you do not have miniconda or Anaconda pre-installed, visit https://docs.conda.io/en/latest/miniconda.html for downloading conda and https://conda.io/projects/conda/en/latest/user-guide/install/index.html for installation instructions.
+If you do not have miniconda or Anaconda pre-installed, please [download](https://docs.conda.io/en/latest/miniconda.html) conda and follow the [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) for installation.

 #### Installation